GuanceCloud/guance-docs/docs/en/metrics/dictionary.md

 #### Editing Metrics

-In "Metric Management", you can view all metrics reported to Guance Cloud, including metric name, field type, company and description, and customize the "Unit" and "Description" of metrics.
+In "Metric Management", you can view all metrics reported to Guance, including metric name, field type, company and description, and customize the "Unit" and "Description" of metrics.
 After saving, you can apply them in chart query.

 ![](img/1.metrics_3.png)